maidsafe/rfcs/proposed/0008 MPID Messaging.md

 ```
     a, Authority::MpidManager
     b, PUSH model
-        Notifying client with mpid_alert when client join
+        Notifying client with mpid_header when client join
         This is not required if PULL model is used
     c, Definition of MPID_MESSAGE_TAG and MPID_HEADER_TAG
     d, Definition of MpidMessage and MpidHeader